Lisa and the Devil: Release

 Lisa and the Devil was first shown at the Cannes Film Market on 9 May 1973.
 Italian film critic and historian Roberto Curti described this screening as "disastrous".
 Lisa and the Devil was submitted to the Italian film censors in November 1973 which had an 86-minute and 25 second running time, a shorter version than the Spanish theatrical release.
 Lisa and the Devil was released theatrically in Spain on 25 November 1974 in Barcelona.
 The film was released in Madrid in March 1975.
 The Spanish cut included a gorier version of Koscina's death scene and shortened sex scenes and part of the ending edited out.
 The Lisa and the Devil version never received a theatrical release in Italy in its original form.

 After the wide popularity of the film The Exorcist, Alfredo Leone approached Mario Bava about adding exorcism scenes to the film.
-Mario said if he wanted to do that for the American market, it would be fine and sent his son Lamberto to assist him.
+Mario allowed it and sent his son Lamberto to assist him.
 The new version, titled The House of Exorcism, adds a framing story of Father Michael, an exorcist played by Robert Alda.
 This also includes more gruesome killings and more risque footage of Elke Sommer.
 Leone has stated that the additional scenes were shot by both Mario and himself.
 Lamberto stated that "Some stuff in La casa dell'esorcismo was directed by Leone, whereas other scenes, I taught him how to make them, technically speaking" When asked about the film in May 1976, Mario Bava stated that the film was not his "even though it bears my signature.
 It is the same situation, too long to explain, of a cuckolded father who finds himself with a child that is not his own, and with his name, and cannot do anything about it."

 The House of Exorcism was released in Italy as La casa dell'esoercismo on 2 April 1975 where it was distributed by Transeuropa.
 The film grossed a total of 90,939,354 Italian lire in Italy.
 The House of Exorcism was released in the United States on 9 July 1976, where it was distributed by Peppercorn-Wormser Film Enterprises.